Astrid-Hecht/rails-engine/README.md

 # Rails Engine Light

 ## Project Summary
-This was a 4 day solo project assigned during my time at Turing.
+This was a 4 day solo project assigned during my time at the Turing School of Software and Design.
 It was meant to teach the importance and methods of API creation, exposure, and non-RESTful endpoints, as well as reinforcment on MVC design principles.
-Rails Engine Lite also heavily focused on giving us the tools to expect, handle, and test any possible edge cases; my implimentation of the project pushed that goal as far as possible.
+Rails Engine Lite also heavily focused on giving us the tools to expect, handle, and test any possible edge cases; my personal implimentation of the project tried to pushed that goal as far as possible.

 Besides the data set & schema, everything was built from scratch.

+___

 ### Installation and set-up
  * Fork and clone this repository